 Upwelling was also strong during summer 2006, yet SST anomalies only averaged −0.3°C. On the other hand, upwelling was relatively weak during the summers of 2007 and 2008, yet these summers had some of the coldest temperatures in the time series, −1.0°C. These observations demonstrate that some care is required when interpreting a given upwelling index.
 We hypothesize that although upwelling is necessary to stimulate plankton production, its impact is greatest during negative phases of the PDO.

-One can see in Figure CU-04 that there was very little downwelling through the first three months (90 days) of the year.
-Upwelling started on day 97 (07 April).
-The winds started out strong, but relaxed throughout much of May and June, with a majority of the upwelling occurring during July.
-The total amount of upwelling for 2013 was 6,265 m3/s per 100 m of coastline, which is nearly the same as the 40-year average of 6,163 m3/s per 100 m.
+One can see in Figure CU-04 that there was a little less downwelling than average through the first three months (90 days) of the year.
+Upwelling started late, on day 130 (10 May), but overall the total amount of upwelling for the season was 6,326 m3/s per 100 m of coastline, which is near the 40-year average of 6,163 m3/s per 100 m.